yutianwuldeo/GR6901/week2_intro_to_unix.md

 Let's type in a few lines of text.

 Once we're happy with our text, to exit insert mode, press the `Esc` key.
 We can save a file that is currently open by entering the `:w` command.
 We can then quit an open file by entering the `:q` command.
+Save and Quit at the same time by combining the commands: `:wq`.
 If you have made any edits without saving, you will see an error message.
 If you wish to quit without saving the edits, use `:q!`.

 More on `vim` can be found [here](https://cvw.cac.cornell.edu/linux/text-editors/vim) for instance.